taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/03-redux-architecture.md

 }
 ~~~~~~~~

-- the last column with the 'dismiss' property name is not used yet
+- the last column with the 'archive' property name is not used yet
 - second, you can pass this object to your `Story` component

 {title="src/components/Stories.js",lang="javascript"}